thaElfo/PlusTiC/README.md

 - Environmental Tech by ValkyrieofNight
 - Thaumcraft by azanor
 ## Using the source and building
-After cloning this repository, run the commands (with working directory in the folder with the repository)
+After cloning this repository, run the command (with working directory in the folder with the repository)
 ```
 ./gradlew setupDecompWorkspace
-./gradlew setupDevWorkspace
 ```
 For Eclipse, run
 ```